dennyzhang/terraform_jenkins_digitalocean/README.md

 ```
 You might have some sensitive credentials, which you don't want to pass through userdata.

-Hence here we support you scp a script folder, find all bash scripts by
+Hence here we support you scp a script folder, find all bash scripts whose filename matches main_*.sh
-lexicographical order, then run them one by one
+Then run them one by one in lexicographical order
 ```

 # Create VM With pure bash